• Skip to primary navigation

 • All ingredients should be at room temperature.

-• Make dairy free buttermilk by adding 1 Tablespoon of white vinegar to a 1 cup measuring cup and filling to the ½ cup mark with almond milk or other dairy free milk.
+• Make dairy free buttermilk by adding 1 Tablespoon of white vinegar to a 1 cup measuring cup and filling to the ½ cup mark with almond milk or other dairy free milk or follow this article.

 • The buttermilk-butter mixture will still have small chunks of butter after mixing,

-• Using wax paper to roll the dough out makes clean-up a breeze!
+• Using wax or parchment paper to roll the dough out makes clean-up a breeze!

 • Lightly roll the dough to 1 inch thick, any thinner and biscuits will be flatter.